 - See the UF Admissions website to estimate annual costs for graduate students.

 - Tuition, fee and stipend information for UFCD Advanced & Graduate Education programs

 Is financial aid available?

 U.S. Citizens and Permanent Residents may be eligible for financial aid.
 Many factors determine an individual’s eligibility, including previous borrowing and indebtedness.
 You must complete the Free Application for Federal Student Aid (FAFSA) to be considered for financial aid.Please understand that there are few sources of financial aid for graduate education and that large debt loads from predoctoral programs could limit the amount of aid you can receive.
-We encourage you to discuss your individual status with Mr. Tom Kolb, the Director of Student Financial Aid for Dentistry.
+We encourage you to discuss your individual status with Mr. Matt Stubbington, the Financial Aid Coordinator for Dentistry.